This post may contain affiliate links. See my disclosure policy.

 - In a stand mixer or large bowl, stir together the milk, sugar, salt, and yeast.
 Let sit for 5 minutes, or until foamy (if it doesn't foam, this likely means your yeast is dead.)

 - Use a dough hook or wooden spoon, mix in the oil and 4 cups of flour 1 cup at a time.
-If the dough is still sticky, add 2 tablespoons of flour at a time until no longer sticky.
+The dough should briefly stick to the sides of your mixer and pull away.
+If the dough is too sticky, add a little more flour (1 tablespoon at a time.)

 - Knead for about 5 minutes with the dough hook or by hand.